 Living in Colorado Springs, means you’ll have to deal with altitude.
-Depending on Where you live in Colorado Springs, you could be anywhere from 5,000 to 7,000 feet -give or take a few.
-Besides some heavy breathing, it doesn’t seem to have much effect on you at all, but you will learn over the time of your stay that some things will help you and make your life easier.
+Depending on where you live in Colorado Springs, you could be anywhere from 5,000 to 7,000 feet.
+It may not seem to have an affect on you aside from some heavy breathing, but you will learn over time that some things will help you and make dealing with the altitude easier.

-If you don’t know anything about it, you’ll be surprised to hear about some obvious and not-so obvious effects it has on your life.
+If you don’t know anything about it, you’ll be surprised to hear about some obvious and lesser known effects it has on your life.

 - Breathing.
 You’ll get out of breath faster and breath heavier with more physical activities (like hiking or visiting our fantastic parks).
 Breathing will be easier as your body adjusts so keep in mind that most likely it’s not YOU, but the elevation.
-However, if your breathing problems seem unusually heavy, or you have a pre-existing condition, then a check up with your physician might be a good idea.
+However, if your breathing problems seem unusually heavy, or you have a preexisting condition, then a check up with your physician might be a good idea.

 - Watch for signs of dehydration: